Istishhad: Public opinion on suicide attacks

 In addition to the views of Muslim theologians, conflicting viewpoints are apparent among the public in Muslim-majority countries.
 As a reporter for The Guardian notes in an article written during the Second Intifada in August 2001, the Muslim world celebrates "martyr-bombers" as heroes defending the things held sacred.
 Polls in the Middle East in August 2001 showed that 75% of people had been in favor of martyr-bombings.

 However, the Pew Research Center has found decreases in Muslim support for suicide attacks.
 In 2011 surveys, less than 15% of Pakistanis, Jordanians, Turks, and Indonesians thought that suicide bombings were sometimes/often justified.
 Approximately 28% of Egyptians and 35% of Lebanese felt that suicide bombings were sometimes/often justified.
 However, 68% of Palestinians reported that suicide attacks were sometimes/often justified.
 In 2013, Pew found that "clear majorities of Muslims oppose violence in the name of Islam"; 89% in Pakistan, 81% in Indonesia, 78% in Nigeria, and 77% in Tunisia said that "suicide bombings or other acts of violence that target civilians are never justified".

 Militant groups like Hamas and the Palestinian Islamic Jihad consider martyrdom as the highest form of sacrifice for the Palestinian cause, leading to acts of terrorism, including suicide bombings.
 This ethos is widespread in educational materials, visual media, community events, ceremonies, and has influenced the indoctrination of children from a young age, impacting the psychological well-being of Palestinian children.

-Neighbiuring Israel – a Jewish state with a Muslim minority – has also glorified militant martyrdom in educational matetials and political propaganda, particularly Likud, the political successor organisation to two Zionist militant groups (Menachem Begin's Irgun and Yitzhak Shamir's Lehi).
+Neighbouring Israel – a Jewish state with a Muslim minority – has also glorified militant martyrdom in educational materials and political propaganda, particularly Likud, the political successor organisation to two Zionist militant groups (Menachem Begin's Irgun and Yitzhak Shamir's Lehi).

 In 2010 Likud introduced a new study unit to the school curriculum that focused on martyred militants from these groups, including two who intentionally killed themselves with explosives.

 The most passionate objections to this glorification of terrorist martyrdom came from two Muslim Knesset members, Ahmed Tibi and Talab El-Sana, both from the Islmist faction United Arab List-Ta'a.

 Some Jewish members also objected, including by comparing Netanyahu to Hamas.